SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Interaction/MouseClick/README.md

 #Click event sample

-This sample demonstrate how invoke click event in sample.
-The click event is invoke while click on the diagram.
+This sample demonstrates how invoke the click event in a sample.
+The click event is invoked while clicking on the diagram.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/events?theme=fluent